Remember: Accident & Emergency (A&E) departments are for serious injuries or illnesses only.

 Visit your local pharmacy to buy over-the-counter medicines to help treat your minor illnesses, or to get expert healthcare advice from a pharmacist.

-You can find treatments for coughs and colds, indigestion, constipation and hayfever at a pharmacy.
+You can find treatments for coughs and colds, indigestion, constipation and hayfever & more at a pharmacy, if you are unsure what treatment would work best you can always talk to your pharmacist.

 Turn to your dentist for regular check ups, planned routine treatment and emergency care.
 Find out how to register with a dentist